Table of contents

 In the clustering model the distributor applies its own after sales conditions depending of the cluster of the product.
 Although the distributor calculates the refund fee the refund has to be made via the OSDM API online.

 The refund fees or exchange fees can follow two accounting models.
 In one model the fee belongs to the client (distributor), in the other model the fee belongs to the provider (fare provider / carrier).
 This is indicated in the AfterSalesConditionsLink of the Fare (isProviderFee: true).
 If the fee belongs to the provider the client will indicate the fee amount in the refund / exchange request in RefundSpecification.refundFee.
 The provider will then use this amount as refund fee and add the VAT split.
-The accounting flow fillows the usual fees, the privide debits the fee to the client.
+The accounting flow follows the usual accounting of provider fees, the provider debits the fee to the consumer.

 The accounting model will also be indicated in the resulting fee object created by the provider.